STEVEN KEY | Assistant Coach

 He and his wife, Sabrina, have two daughters, Katelyn Dion and Khloe Dion.

-Scottlyn Cottrell is in her first season as co-director of operations/marketing coordinator for the HBU basketball program.
+Jaren Murphy is in his first season as director of operations/marketing coordinator for the HBU basketball program.